Spyker Cars: Post-bankruptcy

-On 2 December 2014, Spyker NV was granted a moratorium of payment (financial restructuring) by the Central Netherlands District Court.
-Spyker needed protection from creditors for its liquidity problems.
-Victor R. Muller, Spyker founder and chief executive, said "Over the past few years, Spyker has faced a number of serious difficulties and challenges resulting from, among others, the legacy of the F1 era and the acquisition of Saab Automobile AB".
+On 2 December 2014, Spyker NV was granted a moratorium on payments (financial restructuring) by the Central Netherlands District Court. the company needed protection from creditors due to liquidity problems.
+Victor R. Muller, Spyker's founder and chief executive, said, "Over the past few years, Spyker has faced a number of serious difficulties and challenges resulting from, among others, the legacy of the F1 era and the acquisition of Saab Automobile AB".

-On December 2, 2014, Spyker filed a voluntary petition to financially restructure ("surseance van betaling") to address short-term operational and liquidity challenges, the Dutch equivalent of Chapter 11 bankruptcy.
-The Central Netherlands District Court initially declared the company bankrupt on 18 December, but reversed course on January 29, 2015, after Spyker appealed the decision.
-The court granted Spyker's petition and appointed an administrator to work with the Board of Management in managing the company's affairs until the completion of its restructure.
-The court's ruling granted the company a moratorium of payment to protect its assets from seizure by creditors for the duration of the restructure.
+That same day, Spyker filed a voluntary petition for financial restructuring ("surseance van betaling") to address short-term operational and liquidity challenges, the Dutch equivalent of Chapter 11 bankruptcy.
+The Central Netherlands District Court initially declared the company bankrupt on 18 December but reversed course on 29 January 2015, after Spyker appealed the decision.
+The court granted Spyker's petition and appointed an administrator to work with the Board of Management in overseeing the company's affairs until the restructering was complete.
+The ruling granted Spyker a moratorium on payments protecting its assets from seizure by creditors during the restructuring period.

-On May 13, Spyker closed a deal with the creditors—to whom it owed a combined €44 million—to pay them €12,000 each.
+On 13 May, Spyker reached a settlement with its creditors – to whom it owed a combined €44 million – agreeing to pay each €12,000.
 Saab GB, the largest creditor with €24.9 million at stake, agreed to receive a payment of €61,000.
-A later attempt by the Latvian bank Lizings to claim more money was declined by the court.
+A later attempt by the Latvian bank Lizings to claim additional funds was rejected by the court.

-On July 29, 2015, Spyker completed its restructuring plan and resumed regular business operations.
-In March 2016, Spyker announced the production of a new model, the C8 Preliator, at the Geneva Motor Show.
+On 29 July 2015, Spyker completed its restructuring plan and resumed regular business operations.
+In March 2016, the company announced the production of a new model, the C8 Preliator, at the Geneva Motor Show.

 In January 2021, Spyker filed for bankruptcy again.
-Mr. D. Steffens had been appointed trustee in bankruptcy.
+Mr. D. Steffens was appointed trustee in bankruptcy.

 In 2023, trustee Steffens announced that he might file charges against Muller for bankruptcy fraud.
-At that time, Spyker no longer had a production site, personnel, parts and tools.
-These have been laid off, sold or disappeared at an earlier stage.
-Only trademark rights and intellectual property remain.
+By that time, Spyker no longer had a production site, personnel, parts, and tools; these had been laid off, sold, or had disappeared at an earlier stage.
+Only the trademark rights and intellectual property remained.

-In the August 2025 bankruptcy report, trustee Dennis Steffens announced the sale of the trademark rights of Spyker.
-This made a restart by Muller impossible and meant an important step in the final liquidation of the Spyker company.
+In the August 2025 bankruptcy report, trustee Dennis Steffens announced the sale of Spyker's trademark rights.
+This made any restart by Muller impossible and marked an important step in the final liquidation of the company.

+In October 2025, Spyker founder Victor Muller and the trustee in the insolvency of two Spyker subsidiaries had reached a final and full settlement which allowed the automaker to be fully in control of the company he started.